 - Change the DBS and Induction settings accordingly

-- Select whether you want to share the opporunity with your WIDER GROUP
+- Select whether you want to share the opportunity with your WIDER GROUP

 - Select whether the opportunity is part of an event.